karenmq/astoria/README.md

-# astoria
-A simple, static webpage for a short story.
+A static page for a short story.